Ferkze/Ferkze/README.md

 Hello!

-I'm a go-kart racer and coffee aficionado living in São Paulo, Brazil.
-I'm currently a Senior Software Engineer at @ Arcules as part of the Cloud Analytics team.
+I'm a go-kart racer and coffee freak living in São Paulo, Brazil.